ThyCozyDev/Password-manager/README.md

 python3 "PATH_TO_SCRIPT\password generator.py"
 ```

 The GUI will prompt you to enter the desired password length and the purpose for which the password is being generated (e.g., the name of a website or application).
-After clicking the "Generate" button, the password will be displayed and saved to a file named `password.txt`.
-You can access the passwords from the list and copy them by clicking on the Copy button (You need to select a password first!).
-You can delete a password by selecting the desired one in the list and then pressing on the delete button.
+After clicking the "Generate" button, the password will be displayed and saved to a file named `passwords.txt`.
+You can access the passwords from the list, copy them to the clipboard, and delete them as needed.

 ## Updates

+2.0:

+* Changed the entire GUI library from PySimpleGui to PyQt6.
+* Added the save_theme and load_theme function so it remembers the selected theme.

 1.3:

-* Added a Themes button so you will never get bored of the theme.
+* Added a Themes dropdown to change the application's theme.
+* Implemented theme persistence across sessions.

 1.2:

-* Added a delete button to delete unwanted or mistakenly generated passwords.
+* Added a delete button to remove unwanted or mistakenly generated passwords.
-* Improved the redability of the code.
+* Improved the readability of the code.
-* Improved Error Handling.
+* Improved error handling.

 1.1:

-* Added a list that shows the generated passwords.
+* Added a list to display generated passwords.
 * Added a Copy button to copy the selected password from the list.

 ## Disclaimer

-This script is for educational purposes only.
+This application is for educational purposes only.
 Please ensure that you store and manage your passwords securely.